icml2025memfm/icml2025memfm.github.io/_pages/icml2025memfm.md

 ### Call for Papers

-**We cordially invite submissions and participation in our “The Impact of Memorization on Trustworthy Foundation Models” workshop that will be held on July 18th or July 19th, 2025 at the Forty-Second International Conference on Machine Learning (ICML) 2025 in Vancouver, Canada.**
+**We cordially invite submissions and participation in our “The Impact of Memorization on Trustworthy Foundation Models” workshop that will be held on July 19th, 2025 at the Forty-Second International Conference on Machine Learning (ICML) 2025 in Vancouver, Canada.**

 <!-- The submission deadline is **<s>September 29, 2023</s> October 6th, 2023, 23:59 AoE** and the submission link <a href="https://openreview.net/group?id=NeurIPS.cc/2023/Workshop/BUGS">https://openreview.net/group?id=NeurIPS.cc/2023/Workshop/BUGS</a>. -->